 During July 2021, the Company acquired an interest in an early stage privately held fabless wafer design company ("PWDC"), located in the western United States.
-The Company's initial investment was \$10.0 million of preferred stock and a \$5.0 million convertible promissory note.
+The Company's initial investment in July 2021 was \$10.0 million of preferred stock and a \$5.0 million convertible promissory note.
 In May 2023, the Company acquired an additional interest in PWDC by purchasing \$13.9 million of preferred stock.
-As part of the agreement, the Company's previously held convertible note converted to \$5.2 million of preferred stock.
-The Company has determined that PWDC is a VIE and while the Company does no business with PWDC, the Company determined PWDC is a related party.
+As part of the May 2023 agreement, the Company's previously held convertible note converted to \$5.2 million of preferred stock and as of September 30, 2023, the Company owns more than 50% of PWDC.
+The Company determined that PWDC is a VIE and while the Company does not business with PWDC, other than the investment transactions described above, the Company determined that PWDC is a related party.
 The Company does not have the power to direct the activities that most significantly impact PWDC, and therefore, has determined that the Company is not the primary beneficiary.
-As the Company is not the primary beneficiary, the Company did not consolidate the assets and liabilities of the VIE in our financial statements and instead accounted for the investment using the measurement alternative described in ASC 321-10-35-2 using the available measurement alternative for equity securities that lack readily determinable fair value.
+As the Company is not the primary beneficiary of PWDC, the Company did not consolidate the assets and liabilities of the PWDC in our financial statements and instead accounted for the investment under the measurement alternative described in ASC 321-10-35-2 using the available measurement alternative for equity securities that lack readily determinable fair value.
 As such, the Company's investment is measured at cost less impairment, and adjusted to fair value if there are any observable price changes for identical or similar investment of the same issuer.

-As a result of entering into an additional interest in PWDC, the Company recorded an upward adjustment of \$15.3 million during the three months ended June 30, 2023.
-The variable interest entity is funded through debt and equity.
-The Company's maximum exposure to loss is limited to the investment in the VIE and notes receivable and accrued interest owed to the Company from the VIE.
+As a result of entering into an additional interest in PWDC in May 2023, the Company recorded an upward adjustment of \$15.3 million during the nine months ended September 30, 2023.
+PWDC is funded through debt and equity.
+The Company's maximum exposure to loss is limited to its investment in PWDC and notes receivable and accrued interest owed to the Company from the PWDC.